 Like most cacti, the bunny ear cactus can be readily propagated by cuttings.
 Simply remove one of the pads from the cactus and set it aside for 24 hours so that the base of the pad can callous over.
-Then, pot the separated pad in a separate container in a well-draining potting mix and place it in a location that receives a couple hours of direct sunlight a day.
+Then, pot the pad in a container filled with a well-draining potting mix and place it in a location that receives a couple hours of direct sunlight each day.
 Wait to water the new plant until a few weeks have passed to ensure that roots have begun to sprout.

 Potting and Repotting the Bunny Ear Cactus

-The bunny ears cactus should be repotted every 2-3 years.
+The bunny ears cactus should be repotted every two to three years.
 To repot this cactus safely, ensure that you have access to a pair of thick gardening or work gloves to protect yourself from the sharp bristles.
-You can also utilize tongs to ensure that you don’t touch the cactus yourself.
+You can also use tongs to ensure that you don’t touch the cactus yourself.

 Using the gloves or tongs to hold the cactus in place, gently wiggle the root ball out of the old pot and remove as much of the old soil from around the roots as you can.
 Then, transfer the cactus into the new pot, adding the fresh soil around the roots and patting it firmly into place.